shmup/lazyjournal/README.md

 Terminal user interface for `journalctl`, file system logs, as well **Docker** and **Podman** containers for quick viewing and filtering with fuzzy find, regex support (like `fzf` and `grep`) and coloring the output, written in Go with the [awesome-gocui](https://github.com/awesome-gocui/gocui) (fork [gocui](https://github.com/jroimartin/gocui)) library.

-This tool is inspired by and with love for [LazyDocker](https://github.com/jesseduffield/lazydocker) and [LazyGit](https://github.com/jesseduffield/lazygit), as well as is listed as [Awesome-TUIs](https://github.com/rothgar/awesome-tuis), check out the other useful projects in the repository page.
+This tool is inspired by and with love for [LazyDocker](https://github.com/jesseduffield/lazydocker) and [LazyGit](https://github.com/jesseduffield/lazygit), as well as is included in [Awesome-TUIs](https://github.com/rothgar/awesome-tuis) and [Awesome-Docker](https://github.com/veggiemonk/awesome-docker?tab=readme-ov-file#terminal-ui), check out other useful projects on the repository pages.

 ![interface](/img/fuzzy.jpg)